The tea plants are shaded and the leaves are plucked during the first flush of the spring.

 This tea has become one of the most exquisite taste experiences known to humans because of a simple agricultural technique.

-For 20 days before plucking, this tea is shaded from the sun.
+For 20 days before plucking, the leaves are shaded from the sun.

-Shade reduces photosynthesis which changes the chemical composition in the tea leaves, altering sugars, amino acids, polyphenols, and tannins.
-More chlorophyll is produced so the tea is greener.
+Shade reduces photosynthesis which changes the chemical composition in the leaves, altering sugars, amino acids, polyphenols, and tannins.
+More chlorophyll is produced so the leaves become greener.

 An amino acid called theanine, unique to tea plants, is increased which enhances the sweet taste.
 Research shows theanine reduces many harmful stress responses in animals and humans, which allows you to relax when you drink it.

 After plucking, the leaves are gently steamed to sterilize them and preserve their phytochemicals.
-The tea is dried, then rolled into needle-like shapes.
+The leaves are dried, then rolled into needle-like shapes.

 The top grades are kept in Japan for connoisseurs and ceremonial use.
 You can occasionally find Gyokuro Imperial Crown, a famous name.
-There are also named brands like Tokusen for organically grown Gyokuro tea.
+There are also named brands like Tokusen for organically grown gyokuro teas.

 The highest grades will have a more subtle and complex taste, while lesser grades will have a stronger aftertaste.